kubeshop/testkube-docs/docs/articles/argorollouts-integration.md

      etc...
 ```

-As you can see, the Analysis overrides the `workflow-name` argument to run a different Test Workflow (`playwright-e2e-test`) than
+This Analysis overrides the `workflow-name` argument to run a different Test Workflow (`playwright-e2e-test`) than
 the default one defined in the AnalysisTemplate above.

 ## Blue-Green Deployments